puppetlabs/trapperkeeper/README.md

 ##### `request-shutdown`

-`request-shutdown` is a no-arg function that will simply cause trapperkeeper to initiate a normal shutdown of the application container (which will, in turn, cause all registered shutdown hooks to be called).
+`request-shutdown` is a no-arg function that will simply cause Trapperkeeper to initiate a normal shutdown of the application container (which will, in turn, cause all registered shutdown hooks to be called).
 It is asynchronous.